God Knows It's True

 God Knows It's True is an EP by Scottish rock band Teenage Fanclub, released in 1990 in the UK by Paperhouse Records and in 1991 in the USA by Matador Records.
 It was co-produced by Don Fleming, who had been introduced to the band earlier in 1990 by word of mouth, and who would also work on the band's next two albums, The King and Bandwagonesque.

+Reception

+In NME, Steve Lamacq said for people who had heard the band's previous recordings and "been let down by the naff production, this is the closest they've come to recreating their beautiful loudness on vinyl.
+For anyone else, this is a gate-crashing introduction to the wee, unassuming Scotsmen."